dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         Assert.IsNotNull(tenant1);
     }

-First we create an instance of the stored procedure object, and then we pass that to the `ExecuteStoredProcedure` extension method of the `SqlConnection` object.
-We are expecting results so we can gather them from the results of the `ExecuteStoredProcedure` method call.
-They will be a list of our DTO so we can access them like any normal list.
+First we create an instance of the stored procedure POCO object, and then we pass that to the `ExecuteStoredProcedure` extension method of the `SqlConnection` object.
+We are expecting results this time so we can gather them from the results of the `ExecuteStoredProcedure` method call.
+They will be a list of our `TenantDto` so we can access them like any normal list.

-### WORK IN PROGRESS BELOW
-### WORK IN PROGRESS BELOW
-### WORK IN PROGRESS BELOW
-Following changes to API and locations of the example classes

-As the framework is capable of handling Stored procedures which can return *Multiple RecodSets* in a *ResultSet* we need to to define a class that represents the *ResultSet* for the Stored Procedure.
-The *ResultSet* will have one or more properties which are collections of *ReturnTypes*.
-As this Stored Procedure only returns one *RecordSet* we need only one property in the *ResultSet*.
-We must remember to instantiate the *RecordSet* in the constructor for the *ResultSet* before use.

-    internal class StoredProcedureWithoutParametersResultSet
-    {
-        public List<StoredProcedureWithoutParametersReturnType> RecordSet { get; set; }

-        public StoredProcedureWithoutParametersResultSet()
-        {
-            RecordSet = new List<StoredProcedureWithoutParametersReturnType>();
-        }
-    }

-**PLEASE NOTE:** You do not need to name the *RecordSet* property *RecordSet*.
-You can use a more meaningful name like *Orders* or  *Products*, or what ever the data in the RecordSet represents.

-We now need to define a class which represents the stored procedure it self.
-First we will define the class the verbose way, inheriting from **StoredProcedureBase** where we would have to define the return type **StoredProcedureWithoutParametersResultSet** in the **TReturn** type parameter and the lack of parameters for the stored procedure using the **NullStoredProcedureParameters** class in the **TParameters** type parameter.

-    internal class StoredProcedureWithoutParameters
-        : StoredProcedureBase<StoredProcedureWithoutParametersResultSet, NullStoredProcedureParameters>
-    {
-        public StoredProcedureWithoutParameters()
-            : base(new NullStoredProcedureParameters())
-        {
-        }
-    }

-*However*, as this format of Stored Procedure is a common scenario the framework also contains another base class to make definition of this kind of stored procedure a little less verbose.
-This best base class to use in this case is the **NoParametersStoredProcedureBase**.
-Again we do not need to worry about a constructor as the **NoParametersStoredProcedureBase** base class handles supplying the *NullStoredProcedureParameters* to it's base class (the *StoredProcedureBase* class) for us, which allows us to define the procedure like so:

-    internal class StoredProcedureWithoutParameters
-        : NoParametersStoredProcedureBase<StoredProcedureWithoutParametersResultSet>
-    {
-    }

 ### A Stored Procedure with Parameters but without a Return Type
-The next type of stored procedure in complexity is a procedure that takes a parameter but does not return a result set.
-For example a **DeleteById** stored procedure.
-So taking the example stored procedure below which deletes a record from the Blah table based upon the Id.
+The next type of stored procedure in complexity is a procedure that takes parameters but does not return a result set.
+For example a **TableNameDeleteForId** stored procedure.
+So taking the example stored procedure below which deletes a records from the `Company` table based upon the `TenantId`.

-    CREATE PROCEDURE dbo.StoredProcedureWithParametersButNoReturn
+    CREATE PROCEDURE [app].[CompanyDeleteForTenantId]
+    (
-        @Id  INT
+        @TenantId INT
+    )
     AS
     BEGIN
+       -- Insert statements for procedure here
-        DELETE FROM dbo.Blah WHERE Id = @Id;
+        DELETE FROM
+            app.Company
+        WHERE
+            TenantId = @TenantId;
     END

-First we need a class that represents the stored procedure parameters.
-The default parameter data type is a *string* / *VarChar* combination.
-So for our procedure which uses an integer, we need to explicitly state the parameter type is an integer **SqlDBType** and we can do this using the **ParameterDbType** attribute.
-If we do not specify the parameter type the framework will fall back to the **default** *string* / *VarChar* *DataType* .
-If the Stored procedure had multiple parameters then there would be multiple properties representing each one.
+First we need a class that represents the stored procedure parameters, `TenantIdParameters`.

     internal class StoredProcedureWithParametersButNoReturnParameters
     {
-        [ParameterDbType(SqlDbType.Int)]
         public int Id { get; set; }
     }

+The default parameter data type is a *string* / *VarChar* combination.
+By convention because the paraemeter type is an `int` the framework will deteremine that the parameter type is an integer **SqlDBType**.
+Our procedure only has a single parameter, but if the Stored procedure had multiple parameters then there would be multiple properties representing each one, defined in teh same order in the class as they are in teh SQL stored procedure.

-The we can define the class which will represent the stored procedure and will use the parameters type define above as the **TParameters** type parameter.
-We also now need a constructor which takes a parameters argument of StoredProcedureWithParametersButNoReturnParameters.
+Now we can define the class which will represent the stored procedure and will use the parameters type define above as the **TParameters** type parameter.
+We also now need a constructor which takes a parameters argument of `TenantIdParameters`.
 This just passes straight through to the base class which handles construction tasks.

+    [Schema("app")]
-    internal class StoredProcedureWithParametersButNoReturn
+    internal class CompanyDeleteForTenantId
-        : StoredProcedureBase<NullStoredProcedureResult, StoredProcedureWithParametersButNoReturnParameters>
+        : StoredProcedureBase<NullStoredProcedureResult, TenantIdParameters>
     {
-        public StoredProcedureWithParametersButNoReturn(StoredProcedureWithParametersButNoReturnParameters parameters)
+        public CompanyDeleteForTenantId(TenantIdParameters parameters)
             : base(parameters)
         {
         }
     }

  You will notice that we have to define the **TReturn** type parameter as **NullStoredProcedureResult** as no results are expected to be returned form the stored procedure when it is called.
 The framework lets us short cut the definition slightly by omitting the **NullStoredProcedureResult** as the **TReturn** return type parameter and using another base class, the **NoReturnTypeStoredProcedureBase** class.
 We can inherit from this class like so:

+    [Schema("app")]
-    internal class StoredProcedureWithParametersButNoReturn
+    internal class CompanyDeleteForTenantId
-        : NoReturnTypeStoredProcedureBase<StoredProcedureWithParametersButNoReturnParameters>
+        : NoReturnTypeStoredProcedureBase<TenantIdParameters>
     {
-        public StoredProcedureWithParametersButNoReturn(StoredProcedureWithParametersButNoReturnParameters parameters)
+        public CompanyDeleteForTenantId(TenantIdParameters parameters)
             : base(parameters)
         {
         }
     }

-This now brings us on nicely to what I call the "normal" and probably the most common type of stored procedure; one that takes parameters and returns a result set.
+This now brings us on nicely to what I call the "normal" and probably the most common type of stored procedure; one that takes parameters **and** returns a result set.

 ### A "Normal" Stored procedure
 This represents what I consider to be the bread-and-butter of stored procedures; a procedure that has only input parameters, no output parameters, and returns a single result set.
 It might be the "GetMeSomethingById" type of stored procedure.
-So taking the stored procedure below...
+So taking the stored procedure below which gets all companies for the specified TenantId...

-    CREATE PROCEDURE dbo.NormalStoredProcedure
+    CREATE PROCEDURE [app].[CompanyGetAllForTenantID]
+    (
-        @Id  INT
+        @TenantId INT
+    )
     AS
     BEGIN
+           -- SET NOCOUNT ON added to prevent extra result sets from -- interfering with SELECT statements.
+           SET NOCOUNT ON;

+        -- Insert statements for procedure here
            SELECT
-            @Id AS Id
+            CompanyId
+        ,   TenantId
+        ,   IsActive
+        ,   CompanyName
-        ,   'Dave' AS Name
+        ,   RecordCreatedDateTime
-        ,   CAST(1 AS BIT) AS Active
+        FROM
+            app.Company
+        WHERE
+            TenantId = @TenantId;
     END

-So below we have a class which represents all of our parameters, albeit with only a single property for the single parameter. again as the parameter is not the default string type we need to explicitly state what *DataType* it is by decorating the property with a *ParameterDbType* attribute.
+So again we need a class which represents all of our parameters, and for this stored procedure we can reuse the `TenantIdParameters` from earlier which has teh correctly set up *TenantId* parameter.

-    internal class NormalStoredProcedureParameters
+    public class TenantIdParameters
     {
-        [ParameterDbType(SqlDbType.Int)]
-        public int Id { get; set; }
+        public int TenantId { get; set; }
     }

-Once the parameters class is complete we need to create a class that represents the row  from our the first and only RecordSet that we will return.
+Once the parameters class is defined we need to create a class that represents the row from our the first and only RecordSet that we will return.
+We will use the `CompanyDto` so it can be passed to another layer as a data transfer object if need be.

+    /// <summary>
+    /// Encapsulates compnay data
+    /// </summary>
-    internal class NormalStoredProcedureReturnType
+    internal class CompanyDto
     {
+        public int CompanyID { get; set; }
-        public int Id { get; set; }
+        public int TenantID { get; set; }
+        public bool IsActive { get; set; }
-        public string Name { get; set; }
+        public string CompanyName { get; set; }
-        public bool Active { get; set; }
+        public DateTime RecordCreatedDateTime { get; set; }
     }

-We now need to create a class that will represent the *ResultSet* that the stored procedure will return and in this case the ResultSet will have a single RecordSet property.
-This is a List of the row *ReturnType* we have already declared.
-Remember you can call the RecordSet property a more meaning full name like *Products* or *Accounts*, but don't forget to instantiate the recordSet in the ResultSet's constructor.
+Once we have those two classes defined we can define a class that represents the stored procedure which pulls them altogether, `CompanyGetAllForTenantID`.
+This class inherits from the *StoredProcedureBase* and take the *List<CompanyDto>* as the *TReturn* type parameter, and the *TenantIdParameters* as the TParameters* Type pararmeter.
+We also need to provide a "pass-through" constructor with a argument which is of the same type as "NormalStoredProcedureParameters" class.

+    [Schema("app")]
-    internal class NormalStoredProcedureResultSet
+    internal class CompanyGetAllForTenantID
+        : StoredProcedureBase<List<CompanyDto>, TenantIdParameters>
     {
-        public List<NormalStoredProcedureRecordSet1ReturnType> RecordSet1 { get; set; }

-        public NormalStoredProcedureResultSet()
+        public CompanyGetAllForTenantID(TenantIdParameters parameters)
+            : base(parameters)
         {
-            RecordSet1 = new List<NormalStoredProcedureRecordSet1ReturnType>();
         }
     }

-Once we have those three classes defined we can define a class that represents the stored procedure which pulls them altogether.
-This class inherits from the *StoredProcedureBase* and take the *NormalStoredProcedureResultSet* as the *TReturn* type parameter, and the *NormalStoredProcedureParameters* as the TParameters* Type pararmeter.
-We also need to provide a "pass-through" constructor with a argument which is of the same type as "NormalStoredProcedureParameters" class.

-    /// <summary>
-    /// Represents a "normal" stored procedure which has parameters and returns
-    /// a single result set
-    /// </summary>
-    internal class NormalStoredProcedure
-        : StoredProcedureBase<NormalStoredProcedureResultSet, NormalStoredProcedureParameters>
+ We can call the procedure using the example code below.
+First we create an instance of our parameters POCO and set the parameter value.
+Then we create an instance of our stored procedure POCO using the parameters.
+We then call the procedure using the `ExecuteStoredProcedure` extension method on the `SqlConnection` and collect the results into a list of `CompanyDto`s.

+        [TestMethod]
+        public void CompanyGetAllForTenantId()
         {
-        public NormalStoredProcedure(NormalStoredProcedureParameters parameters)
-            : base(parameters)
+            // ARRANGE
+            var parameters = new TenantIdParameters
             {
+                TenantId = 1
+            };
+            var procedure = new CompanyGetAllForTenantID(parameters);
+            const int expectedCompanyCount = 2;

+            // ACT
+            List<CompanyDto>  companies = Connection.ExecuteStoredProcedure(procedure);
+            CompanyDto company1 = companies.FirstOrDefault();

+            // ASSERT
+            Assert.AreEqual(expectedCompanyCount, companies.Count);
+            Assert.IsNotNull(company1);
         }

-    }
+### WORK IN PROGRESS BELOW
+### WORK IN PROGRESS BELOW
+### WORK IN PROGRESS BELOW

 Now we will look at a variation on this stored procedure, by looking at a stored procedure that returns multiple RecordSets.

 ### A Stored Procedure With Multiple RecordSets